By Claire Georgiou, Reboot Naturopath, B.HSc ND

 Place tomatoes between two flat surfaces, such as 2 small plates and cut through the middle with a large knife.

 Use frozen fruit such as berries, pineapple chunks, grapes, diced mango to chill your drink so it doesn’t dilute it.
 This will give the drink a nice flavor while also cooling it down.

-Roast them, steam them and/or throw them in with your dish.
-These are full of nutrients and are often thrown in the rubbish so enjoy!
+Roast them, steam them and/or throw them in with your soup.
+They are full of nutrients!

-To reduce cooking time by half or more, soak grains such as oats, quinoa, rice or barley in water (or use what you plan to cook them in) overnight or in the morning for six to eight hours.
+To reduce cooking time by half or more, soak grains such as oats, quinoa, rice or barley in water overnight or for six to eight hours.
 This not only makes them more digestible but it also reduces the cooking time substantially,